Day trips to Sintra and Cascais from Lisbon

 Quinta da Regaleira| ©Susanne Nilsson

-Any guided tour will cover the main points of a visit to Sintra; some will focus more on the historic center, some on the surroundings and some on the scenery.
-If you are visiting Sintra individually this is the list of sites you need to see (I recommend leaving Lisbon early to see them all).
+Any guided tour you book to Sintra and Cascais will cover the main points of the visit to Sintra and Cascais; some will focus more on the historic center, some on the surroundings and some on the scenery.
+Many of them include entrance fees but take care when booking.
+I'll tell you what you won't miss on this must-see getaway from Lisbon:

-Like Lisbon, Sintra receives tourists all year round.
+Like Lisbon, Sintra and Cascais receive tourists all year round.
 In high season (June to August) you will find the town more lively, but there will also be more queues to visit the Pena Palace and the entrance fees to the tourist sites will be higher.

 As for the weather, it is good at any time of the year as there are no low temperatures that prevent you from visiting the city and in summer in Sintra will always be less hot than in Lisbon.
 The ideal month to visit the city is September as the weather will be ideal and you will not find the summer crowds in the tourist spots.